TriLogic/KudzuTCL/README.md

 The values of {incrVal, decrVal} are: {26, 24}
 The values of {incrVal, decrVal} are: {27, 23}

 The 'If' tag is a more complex tag for the conditional inclusion of content.
-This tag expects on parameter and that is the name of the value to evaluate for boolean true or false value.
-If the corresponding value evaluates to true the inner Then tag and it's inner content will be evaluated otherwise the inner Else tag and it's innder content will be evaluated.
-You can include other markup tags in the Then and Else tags.
+This tag expects one parameter that is the name of the value to evaluate for boolean true or false value.
+If the corresponding value evaluates to true the inner 'Then' tag and it's inner content will be evaluated otherwise the inner 'Else' tag and it's inner content will be evaluated.
+You can include other markup tags in the 'Then' and 'Else' tags.
 ```
 {{ if | falseBool }}
 {{then}} IT WAS TRUE - ERROR {{/then}}